 CERTIFICATE OF REGISTRATION:

 The registration certificate is your proof of current registration.
 It may also be your only proof of ownership unless the vessel is titled or documented.
-Vessel operators, whether they are the owner or not, must carry the vessel's original certificate of registration on board at all times.
+Vessel operators must carry the vessel’s original certificate of registration on board at all times.
 Likewise, the documented vessel must also carry its documentation at all times when the vessel is in use.

 CORRECT DISPLAY OF NUMBER:

 The registration number consists of the letters NY followed by four numbers and two letters.
 A space, or a hyphen, the width of a letter, must separate the first and last two letters from the four middle numbers (NY 1234 AB).
 The numbers must be painted or permanently attached to both sides of the vessel’s bow.
 It should read from left to right, be of block letters not less than three inches in height, and of a color that contrasts with that of the hull.
 The registration number should be the only number on the forward half of the vessel and should be clearly visible and readable from at least 100 feet during daylight hours.
 This number may not be transferred to another vessel.

 Federal regulations require all vessel manufacturers to permanently affix a HIN to every vessel produced.
 This 12 character identification, not to be confused with the vessel's registration number, is not only required in order for you to have your vessel registered, it also assists in product safety notifications as well as lost or stolen vessel recovery, much the same as the VIN on your car.
 Make sure that the HIN found on the transom of your vessel matches the number printed on your registration certificate.
 If there is a discrepancy, notify the Department of Motor Vehicles.